Pregnancy yoga classes

 February 4th, 11th, 18th, 25th

-- Pay as you go, £13 per class booked in advance, please contact me before booking as priority is given to those purchasing a class pass.
+- Pay as you go, £14 per class booked in advance, priority is given to those booking ongoing classes.

 Upstairs at The Old Post Office Tearoom